Itebbs22/SoftwareDevelopmentVIMMO/README.md

 # to run docker make sure you are in route directory of the project
 cd <your_file_path>/SoftwareDevelopmentVIMMO

-# if you are on linux use
-sudo systemctl start docker

-#Tp build and run the image
-docker build -t vimmo_app .
-docker run -d --name my_vimmo_app -p 5000:5000 vimmo_app

-#to exit
-docker stop my_vimmo_app
-docker rm my_vimmo_app

-# <m>ake sure your docker daemon is running if you are on mac/windows use docker desktop
+# <m>ake sure your docker daemon is running by starting the docker desktop
+# Note: requires docker desktop to use the docker compose command

 # # to build the image and to run the container
 docker-compose up --build

 # to run it in the background use
 docker-compose up -d --build

+#to exit
+docker stop my_vimmo_app
+docker rm my_vimmo_app

 ````

 ## Testing